MarioSchwalbe/ImpftEuchInsKnie/04-Schaden.md

 -->

 - **Ronald N. Kostoff, Daniela Calina, Darja Kanduc, et al.**:
-  Why are we vaccinating children against COVID-19?, Toxicology Reports, Volume 8, 2021 <br/>
+  Why are we vaccinating children against COVID-19?, 17.9.2021 <br/>
   <https://www.sciencedirect.com/science/article/pii/S221475002100161X>
   > Thus, our extremely conservative estimate for risk-benefit ratio is about 5/1.
 In plain English,
   > people in the 65+ demographic are five times as likely to die from the inoculation as from